wink-wink-wink555/MarkiNote/README_EN.md

 ---

+## 🔗 Project Integration: FinNote Intelligent Financial Document System

+MarkiNote has been integrated with [FinanceMCP](https://github.com/guangxiangdebizi/FinanceMCP) to form **FinNote**, an AI Agent-driven intelligent document system for financial analysis scenarios.
+FinNote participated in the Shanghai Collegiate Computer Application Ability Competition and won the provincial second prize.
+The online deployment is available at: [https://finvestai.top/](https://finvestai.top/).

+In the FinNote architecture, FinanceMCP serves as the financial data MCP server.
+Built with Node.js, Express, and MCP SDK, it encapsulates 100+ financial data interfaces into 18 standardized MCP tools, providing large language models with access to stocks, funds, bonds, macroeconomic indicators, financial news, technical indicators, and other financial data sources.

+MarkiNote acts as the AI Agent-powered intelligent document layer.
+It turns AI-generated financial analysis results into manageable, traceable, and reusable document assets.
+Through HTTP communication with FinanceMCP, the system forms an integrated workflow: natural language query → MCP tool invocation → financial data retrieval → AI analysis → document preservation and management.

+As a result, MarkiNote can be used not only as a general Markdown document management and AI Agent file-operation system, but also as the frontend, document management, and knowledge preservation layer of FinNote for financial research and analysis.

+---

 ## 🤖 AI Agent Capabilities

 This is MarkiNote's core highlight.
 The AI assistant isn't a simple Q&A bot — it's a **real Agent with tool-calling capabilities**: